gaurav-pangam/OctoPrint-PSUControl-Tapo-P110/INSTALLATION.md

    - Wait for installation to complete

 4. **Restart OctoPrint**

    - Click "Restart" when prompted
    - Wait for OctoPrint to restart

+**Note:** All dependencies are now automatically installed with the plugin!

 ### Method 2: Command Line Installation